sdylewski/Stealthchanger/docs/SoftwareAndConfig/Software.md

 - Comprehensive configuration examples
 - Active development and support

+---

-# FAQ
+## FAQ

-SW Setup issues:
-* if using "fan0 or fan2" from slicer, need to change those back to named fans.
+### If using "fan0 or fan2" from slicer, need to change those back to named fans
+If your slicer is using "fan0" or "fan2" for fan control, you need to change those back to named fans. klipper-toolchanger-easy uses named fans like `T0_partfan`, `T1_partfan`, etc. Update your slicer settings to use the correct fan names.

 ### After a tool change the ooze of my toolhead gets deposited onto my print / the picked up tool drags over the print to the prime tower
 By default after a tool change only the Z axis gets restored, that means whichever tool you pick up will return to center Y and X whatever your dock position of that tool is.
 If your print is in the path to the next move from the slicer it will not Z-hop (the slicer does not change Z) and drag over it, depositing any ooze the nozzle has on the print.